netbox-community/netbox-zero-to-hero/modules/5-making-the-connections/5-video-script.md

 then the other cables are the console port connections, and then further down are the connections from the access switch ports to the front ports of the patch panel.

-so, back in the web interface, click on CSV File Upload, and then choose file, select the file 'Brisbane_Cables.csv'. click upload, and then click submit.
+so, back in the web interface, click on Upload File, and then choose file, select the file 'Brisbane_Cables.csv'. click open, and then click submit.
 And a couple of seconds later the import of all 23 cables is complete.

-Click 'view all' to see the full list of cables.
-Click on Interface Connections to view specifically the interfaces that are now connected. and click on Console connections to view those too.
+Then click on Interface Connections to view specifically the interfaces that are now connected. and click on Console connections to view those too.

 then click on an individual device, for example the switch, and look at the interfaces tab - as well as the first interface that is connected to the router, you have the interfaces from ge-0/0/10 down that connect to the patch panel. so click one of those cables to see the details, and the A and B ends are defined, and you can see it is a purple cat 6 cable that is 50cm long.